microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 # cargo-wdk

-`cargo-wdk` is a Cargo extension (plugin) that provides a "Cargo-like" command line interface for developers to create and build Windows Rust Driver crates that depend on the Windows Driver Kit (WDK) and windows-drivers-rs.
+`cargo-wdk` is a Cargo extension (plugin) that provides a Cargo-like command line interface for developers to create and build Windows Rust Driver crates that depend on the Windows Driver Kit (WDK) and windows-drivers-rs.
 It extends `new` and `build` functionalities of Cargo and allows developers to start new projects and build existing or new projects with simple “Cargo-like" commands.

 ## Features